 What is Virtualization

 Virtualization is the process of creating a virtual version of something that is physical.
 For example, creating a virtual version of your computer/PC/Laptop OR emulating your hardware machine.
-Traditionally, we used to install and use one operating system on a hardware [PC / Server / Laptop] and then run applications on top of it.
-This approach limits us and doesn’t answer many questions.
-For instance,
+Traditionally, we used to install and use one operating system on hardware (PC / Server / Laptop) and then run applications on top of it.
+This approach limits us and doesn’t address many questions.
+Let me ask you:

 - If you have a PC/Server, can you run multiple Operating systems at the same time on the same hardware?